What is Machine Learning? Simple Explanation of AI Technology

 2. How does supervised learning differ from unsupervised learning?

-Supervised learning uses labeled examples (like images tagged as “cat” or “dog”) to train a model, while unsupervised learning finds hidden structure in unlabeled data—like grouping similar users based on behavior.
+Supervised learning uses labeled examples (images marked “cat” or “dog,” transactions flagged as “fraudulent”) to train models, while unsupervised learning finds hidden structures in unlabeled data—discovering groups or patterns without predefined categories.

 3. Why is machine learning useful in everyday apps?